 - 1. Diversity: Avoid a single point of failure or reliance on a single solution. - 2.
-Redundancy: Have more than one path of escape. - Decentralization: Centralized systems look strong, but when they fail, the failure is catastrophic. - 4.
+Redundancy: Have more than one path of escape. - 3.
+Decentralization: Centralized systems look strong, but when they fail, the failure is catastrophic. - 4.
 Transparency: Don't hide your systems.
 Transparency makes it easier to figure out where a problem may lie.
 Share your plans and preparations, and listen when people point out flaws. - 5.
-Collaboration: Work together to become stronger.
+Collaboration: Work together to become stronger. - 6.
+Fail Gracefully: Be patient when honest efforts fail and strive to build in safeguards to limit the impact of those failures.